Succession to the French throne: The king found

 The day after the funeral of Charles IV of France, the great nobles convened.
 Valois has already taken the title of regent, and used it already, while his cousin was dying.
-The assembly can only bow to the facts.
+The assembly could only bow to the facts.
 Having postponed for a moment the question of the legitimacy of excluding women from succession, the will to rule out the English king was stronger.
 Edward III was thus ousted from the competition, but there remained two claimants to the throne, Philip of Valois and Philip of Évreux.

 An agreement was reached to satisfy everyone.
 Philip of Évreux and his wife Joan received the kingdom of Navarre and other territorial compensation in exchange for which they would recognize Philip of Valois as King of France.

 The kingdom of Navarre belonged to the King of France since the marriage of Philip IV and Joan I of Navarre, Countess of Champagne and Brie.
-Louis X had inherited Navarre from his mother and in 1328 his daughter Joan was finally recognized as Queen of Navarre, despite the suspicions of illegitimacy (the late return was not in the least prevented Philip the Tall and Charles the Fair, who officially called themselves Kings of France and Navarre).
+Louis X had inherited Navarre from his mother and in 1328 his daughter Joan was finally recognized as Queen of Navarre, despite the suspicions of illegitimacy (the late return was not in the least prevented by Philip the Tall and Charles the Fair, who officially called themselves Kings of France and Navarre).
 In addition, Philip of Valois, not being himself a descendant and heir of the kings of Navarre as were his predecessors, could restore the kingdom of Navarre without regret to Joan, the rightful heir, in exchange for her giving up the crown of France.
-The kingdom of Navarre will not return to the kings of France until much later, when Henry of Navarre, the future Henry IV, accedes to the throne of France, thus establishing the Bourbon dynasty.
-Thereafter, the French kings will again bear the title "King of France and Navarre."
+The kingdom of Navarre would not return to the kings of France until much later, when Henry of Navarre, the future Henry IV, acceded to the throne of France, thus establishing the Bourbon dynasty.
+Thereafter, the French kings would again bear the title "King of France and Navarre."

 Soon after, Philip of Valois was proclaimed King of France under the name of Philip VI of France by the peers of the realm.
 The Valois took power following the direct Capetians.